snyball/hawck/README.md

 ## How do I install it?

-Download or clone the GIT repo, and run the `install.sh` program from the command line.
-This script has been tested for Ubuntu 18.04.
+Download the latest [release](https://github.com/snyball/Hawck/releases), and run the `install.sh` program from the command line.
+This script has been tested for Ubuntu 18.04 LTS.

 You will need to reboot the computer after running the installer, because it needs to add your user to a new group (with Ubuntu it seems like logging out and